 - Stock Indices: CFDs representing a basket of stocks from a specific market (e.g., S&P 500, Nasdaq, Dow Jones).

-- Forex (Foreign Exchange): CFDs on currency pairs, including majors (e.g., EUR/USD, GBP/USD) and minors.
+- Forex (Foreign Exchange): CFDs on currency pairs, including majors (e.g., EUR/USD, GBP/USD) and minors, serving as the primary vehicle for global currency trading.

 - Commodities: CFDs on raw materials like hard commodities (e.g., Gold, Silver, Oil) and soft commodities (e.g., agricultural products).